travelster/DBGallery/fundamentals/related-images.md

 Select a photo and DBGallery can show related photos in a sidebar!

-To get to that sidebar, press the button shown in the sreenshot below near the top right.
-An image must be selected for the sidebar to appear.
+To get to that sidebar, select a thumb and press the Related Images button (it is near the top right as in the screenshot below).

-Please note: Not all DBGallery systems have this feature enabled.
-Contact your DBGallery administrator, or DBGallery support, to have this turned on.
-There is no additional cost.
+Notes: An image must be selected for the sidebar to appear.
+Once turned on, select another thumb to see its related images.
+This works for a single thumbs only.
+The sidebar will hide when more than one thumb is seleced.

 <p style="padding-left: 5%;"><img style="border: 1px solid black;" src="/assets/RelatedImages-Overview.jpg" /></p>
 <p style="padding-left: 5%;"><strong>Figure 1:</strong> Related images button and sidebar.</p>